 At the time I was a pupil in the 8th class.
-One day my Aunt who was religious and a keen worshipper (who possessed envy and desire which is commonly found amongst the religious and the worshippers) said that everything else was right about me except that I did not say my prayers.
+One day my Aunt who was religious and a keen worshiper (who possessed envy and desire which is commonly found among-st the religious and the worshipers) said that everything else was right about me except that I did not say my prayers.
 I said to my Aunt that prayer was a gift sent to God and I did not want to adulterate my prayer with stinginess, arrogance, envy and grudge and send it to God.
 I told her that I would pray when my prayer was proper and right (unadulterated) unlike people like her who say their prayers and at the same time commit grave sins like back-biting, slander and falsely accuse others.

 His Holiness Gohar Shahi talks about his childhood:

 From the age of ten and twelve I used to talk to God whilst in the dream state and I was able to see the realm of communication and commandments but I was unaware of its reality.
 After the completion of my spiritual seclusion when the same communication, visions and sights came again, their reality became clear.
 I had an Uncle in the army who used to visit brothels.
 As his family would object to this, on one occasion he took me with him so as his family would not suspect (his intentions).
 I had no understanding of brothels and prostitutes, he would give me some tea and biscuits (leave me waiting) and would go inside the brothel himself.
 He would tell me, “this is an office for women.”
 A few days later my heart was upset due to this place, when my Uncle said to me, “these are women and God made them for this purpose,” in other words he tried to involve me also.
 I was disturbed by my Uncle’s words and by my “self” (ego) in such a way that I was unable to sleep, then suddenly I fell asleep.